nasimsoltani/DataFactory/SigMF/README.md

     --mat_path        # Path to the directory that contains or will contain .mat files.
     --conversion      # A switch that indicates we would want to run SigMF to mat conversion (sigmf2mat) or vice-versa (mat2sigmf).

-### Requirements
+### Example
-For the code to run as it is, all the source files need to be uniquely named and be located flat in a directory without sub-directories.
-The convert_bin_to_mat() function converts all the binary files in the source directory to complex sequences of values with size (1,L), which will later be read by the neural network.
+The code can be run as it is to convert dataset shared in the sigmf format here: https://genesys-lab.org/hovering-uavs to .mat files.
+To run the code, the dataset should be download and the appropriate path to the dataset folder should be provided in the `run.sh` script.
+After editing the paths in the `run.sh` script, run `sigmf_converter.py` as:

+        ./run.sh